atriple/auto-frs/README.md

 Warning :

 - Since I use puppeteer, this will install Chromium with the size of >100 Mb to the node_modules.
-- This script can only handle your department courses
+- This script can only handle your department courses.
-- Not the best tool in the shed, but it's does the job
+- Not the best tool in the shed, but it does the job.

 ---